-the cross-project board, the project sidebar will not display project-centric options, like thelssueslink and project shortcuts.
+If you navigate to Boards in the header, then select the cross-project board, the project sidebar will not display project-centric options, like theIssueslink and project shortcuts.

 This is becauseJira Softwarecannot determine the project context for the cross-project board.